 The All Access Pass is your ticket to Homecoming 2015!
-At just $40, these passes are a great Auggie value, and include entry to all Homecoming events and entertainment worth more than $100.
-This deal won't last--prices go up September 8.
+At just $50, these passes are a great Auggie value, and include entry to all Homecoming events and entertainment worth more than $100.
 Get your pass now >

 Dyslexia is not the result of a visual problems; it does not involve the reversing of letters or words.

 Research has shown that it results from a genetically based difficulty in establishing awareness of elements of linguistic structure.

 Children with this problem have difficulty recognizing the individual sounds of words.

 This interferes with the development of decoding skills and ultimately, with visual word recognition.